CeciliaNilsson709/CeciliaNilsson709.github.io/pages/about.md

 In 2017 I was awarded a Edward W. Rose Postdoctoral Fellowship and spent 2 years at the Cornell Lab of Ornithology, Cornell University, USA.
 There I extracted and analyzed bird movement data from the US weather radar network, NEXRAD, and investigated continental scale patterns of bird migration and flight behavior.

 Currently I am working as a Marie Skłodowska-Curie post doc fellow at the Center for Macroecology and Evolution at the University of Copenhagen.

+I am part of the [GloBAM](https://globam.science) international network,see also [ENRAM](http://www.enram.eu), working on improving the quality and access of weather radar data for biological research.